RichCap/SIDIS_Analysis_CLAS12_RichCap/Notes_and_Ideas.md

         - [ ] Adding the jupyter notebook file (with edits to run using the files available on GitHub)
         - [ ] Adding additional features to that notebook to keep it concurrent with the available code
             * May want to consider it the "master" version of the code while the existing verision would be the "working" version were new code and ideas are tested
-- [ ] Add additional kinematic bins to replace bin 0 (i.e., unbinned event)
+- [ ] Add Multidimensional bins that combine Q2, xB, z, and PT with the phi_h variable
-    * Purpose: Give more information on where the event may be migrating from relative to the existing bins
+    * Purpose: step-by-step progression to unfolding in each additional dimension
-        * Would give information such as: "Is the unbinned event above/below/to the left/right of the existing binning scheme"
+        - [ ] Combine phi_t with Q2 (1D)
-    * Would likely include:
+            * Maybe all other variables too? --> Create generic code to combine bins
-        - [ ] 4 new Q2-xB bins (up, down, left and right of bins)
+        - [ ] Combine phi_t with Q2-xB (2D) and z-PT (2D)
-        - [ ] 8 new z-pT bins (up, down, left and right of bins plus 4 more bins for the corners which are both above/below the existing bins AND to the left/right of them as well)
+        - [ ] Create the 5D response matrix (final step)
 - [ ] Add Save options based on the cell being run (don't wait for the whole code to run each cell before moving the images into their final location)
     * Would make organizing images easier
     * Could use a custom function to make saving results easier in each cell